 For the first time ever, Xiaomi took the opportunity to showcase some of its smartphone devices at this year’s Consumer Electronics Show recently held in the Entertainment Capital of the World.
 By way of a press conference, the Chinese mobile giant debuted a couple of new handsets, but unfortunately, it appears that these new offerings will only be made available in the company’s native homeland, China.

 Xiaomi is said to be readying to officially unveil its new Mi 5s smartphone some time later this year.
 This flagship device from the Chinese phone maker is expected to come with lots of new features, which include a pressure sensitive display screen as well as an ultrasonic fingerprint sensor.
 Well, there is some new speculation that Xiaomi’s Mi 5s device will also be fitted with dual cameras on its rear side.
+And as reported by KoreaHerald, it appears that the smartphone will be making use of dual camera modules supplied by none other than Samsung, the biggest mobile giant in the world right now.

 According to the latest report from TrendForce, sellers of smartphone devices worldwide shipped 292 million units during the first three months of 2016.
 This volume represents a 1.3 percent slide year over year, and an 18.6 percent sequential decrease from the normally robust holiday shopping season.